Chest Tubes Nursing Care

 Although they are sutured in place, there is a risk for dislodging the chest tube if it is pulled too hard.
 Securing the tube to the patient’s side with a piece of tape is one way to reduce the risk of dislodgement (9).
 Advise the patient to ask for help when getting out of bed.

 Record Output.
-Nursing staff is also in charge of observing and recording chest tube output.
-The frequency of recording the output is dictated by written orders from the provider or facility policy.
-Drainage fluid is often pink or bloody in color.
+The nursing staff is also in charge of observing and recording chest tube output.
+The frequency of recording the output is dictated by nursing judgment and written orders from the provider or facility policy.
+Drainage fluid is often bloody, serosanguinous (pink), or purulent, depending on the reason it was inserted.
+Whatever the color, it should lighten in color and lessen its drainage amount over time.
 The most common type of drainage system is the three-compartment system, such as the Pleur-evac® or Atrium®.
-All drainage is contained within these system, meaning the container cannot be emptied.
+All drainage is contained within this system, meaning the container cannot be emptied.
 Instructions vary between facilities, but it is common practice to document the amount of drainage directly onto the container by marking the level of output with a pen or marker.
-When full, the drain system is removed and a new, clean one attached.
+When full, the drain system is removed and a new, clean one is attached.
+Check your facility policy of when to call the physician for excessive drainage.
+Always call the physician for excess drainage when there is a change in the patient’s vitals signs or signs of a worsening condition.

 Manage Drain Systems